MirMoneyJ/walmartCheckout/walmartCheckoutBot/README.txt

 This program performs an 'autocomplete' of the neccessary information needed make a purchase on the Walmart website using Node.js and Puppeteer.
+In this program, you will enter your credentials, and the link of the item that you want.
+When you run the bot, it will automatically fill in the information.
-Since this program is specifically for a 'Guest Checkout' the program request the users information such as firstName, lastName, etc., and when the browser is loaded, it inputs that information and creates a new account.
-The purpose of this project is to make it easier for me to checkout items that I want.
+The purpose of this project
+is to make it easier for me to checkout items that I want.
 **Eventually I'll create a webpage that you can input this info into**